eclipse-hono/hono/site/content/getting-started.md

 If you have started the consumer as described above, you should now see the telemetry message being logged to the console.
 You can publish more data simply by issuing additional requests.

 If you haven't started a consumer you will continue to get `503 Resource Unavailable` responses because Hono does not accept any telemetry data from devices if there aren't any consumers connected that are interested in the data.
-Telemetry data is never persisted within Hono, thus it doesn't make any sense to accept and process telemetry data if there is no destination to deliver it to.
+Telemetry data is *never* persisted within Hono, thus it doesn't make any sense to accept and process telemetry data if there is no consumer to deliver it to.

 Please refer to the [REST Adapter documentation]({{< relref "rest-adapter.md" >}}) for additional information and examples for interacting with Hono via HTTP.